 These wax fire starters are very similar to a candle but have combustible items such as dried leaves and pine cones to help get the fire going.
 I added in some aromatic whole spices and herbs that will fill the house with a lovely smell as the fire burns.

 DIY Aromatic Wax Firestarters

 My favorite thing about these wax fire starters is that they come together in minutes using materials you already have in your pantry—or can forage for in your backyard—like pine cones, cinnamon sticks and bay leaves.
 Plus, they smell amazing!

-Nestle a 1 and 1/2 inch piece of cotton wick into the center of each well.
+First fill the paper muffin liners with a mix of bay leaves, cones, spices and herbs.
+Then nestle a 1 and ½ inch piece of cotton wick into the center of each well.

-Melt the wax and pour it into each well, making sure the items are partially submerged in the hot wax.
-(They don’t have to be completely covered.)
+Melt the wax and pour it into each well, making sure the items are at least partially submerged in the hot wax.
+(They don't have to be completely covered.)

-Let cool completely, then remove from the muffin tin.
-Store in a tin or jar until ready to use!
+After allowing the wax to cool completely, remove fire starters from the muffin tin and store them in a tin or jar until ready to use.